Palak Corn Recipe

 • Equipment: Blender, Pan or Kadai, Spatula

-• Why You’ll Love It: This nutrient-packed, protein-rich curry combines the goodness of spinach and corn in a creamy, balanced sauce that’s flavorful yet free of bitterness.
-Made with simple ingredients and ready in under 30 minutes, it’s a wholesome, family-friendly dish that pairs beautifully with roti, naan, or rice.
+• Creamy, flavorful, and mildly spiced, this curry combines the goodness of spinach and corn in a creamy, balanced sauce that’s flavorful yet free of bitterness.

-If I can say so myself, my palak paneer curry is one of the best I have tasted.
-After perfecting it over the years, I now have a foolproof base recipe, and I love to play around with it by adding new ingredients.
+If I may say so myself, my palak paneer curry is one of the best I’ve ever tasted.
+After perfecting it over the years, I now have a foolproof base recipe, and I enjoy experimenting with it by adding new ingredients.
 It is also one of those dishes my picky-eater son enjoys.

 I replaced paneer with corn this time and made this corn palak recipe.